paulmooreparks/Xfer/README.md

 }
 ```

 Arrays are homogeneous; tuples are heterogeneous.
-Angle‑bracket explicit forms (not shown here) kick in only when needed.
+Angle‑bracket explicit forms (not shown here) are optional unless needed to prevent ambiguity.

 ### Delimiter / Specifier Duplication (Uniform, Escape‑Free Rule)

-Instead of escape sequences, XferLang lets you lengthen the delimiter sequence.
+Instead of requiring escape sequences, XferLang lets you lengthen an element's delimiter sequence in order to allow special characters to be embedded in the element.
 The parser treats the entire contiguous run as the opening (and requires the same length run to close).
 Apply this anywhere a specifier pairs with itself or a matching closer:

 * Strings (`"…"`): embed quotes by doubling: `""He said, "Hello".""`
 * Dynamic elements (`|name|`): need a literal `|` inside?
 Use `||value with | symbol||`.